Armin-Wolf-Arena

 Armin-Wolf-Arena is a baseball stadium located in Regensburg, Germany.
 It was built in 1996 and has a capacity of 3,100 spectators.
-It hosts the home games of Buchbinder Legionäre Regensburg of the Bundesliga Baseball and has hosted the 2009 Baseball World Cup and the German qualifying round of the 2013 and 2023 editions of the World Baseball Classic.
+It hosts the home games of Guggenberger Legionäre Regensburg of the Bundesliga Baseball and has hosted the 2009 Baseball World Cup and the German qualifying round of the 2013 and 2023 editions of the World Baseball Classic.